j-p-courneya/R-Bioinformatics/_episodes/03-basics-factors-dataframes.md

 > a spreadsheet program where changing the value of the cell leaves you one
 > "save"-click away from overwriting the original file.
 You have to purposely
 > use a writing function (e.g. `write.csv()`) to save data loaded into R. In
-> that case, be sure to save the manipulated data into a new file.
+> that case, be sure to save the modified data into a new file.
 More on this
 > later in the lesson.
  {: .callout}

 ## Importing tabular data into R
-There are several ways to import data into R. For our purpose here, we will focus on using the tools every R installation comes with (so called "base" R) to import a comma-delimited file containing the results of our variant calling workflow.
+There are several ways to import data into R. For our purpose here, we will focus on using the tools every R installation comes with (so called "base" R) to import a comma-delimited file containing the results of a variant calling workflow.
 We will need to load the sheet using a function called `read.csv()`.

 > ## Exercise: Review the arguments of the `read.csv()` function